 Mean

-Mean is a conventional method used to describe the central tendency.
-Typically, calculate the average of values, count all values, and then divide them with the number of available values.
+Mean is a conventional method for describing central tendency.
+Typically, it calculates the average of values, counts all values, and then divides them by the number of available values.

 Formula of Mean